A common question especially in Asset Management interviews

 I like banks with a large customer deposit base like Bank of America with 33 million customers (US customer rankings JP Morgan/Bank of America/Citigroup/Wells Fargo).

-I believe investing in USD assets is fine as the US dollar should stay strong with US interest rates remaining high .
+I believe investing in USD assets is fine as the US dollar should stay strong with US interest only slowly coming down.
+The biggest driver of a currency’s strengths is the level of interest rates compared to other countries.